reifyhealth/specmonstah/README.md

 dramatically reducing test boilerplate.

 Say you have a forum and you want to test a scenario where a post has gotten three likes by three different users.
-To do that you first have to create an entire hierarchy of records for the post, topic, topic category, and user.
+You'd first have to create a hierarchy of records for the post, topic, topic category, and user.
 You have to make sure that all the foreign keys are correct (e.g. the post's `:topic-id` is set to the topic's `:id`) and that everything is inserted in the right order.

-With Specmonstah, all you have to do is write code like this:
+With Specmonstah, all you have to do is **write code like** this:

 ```clojure
 (insert {:like [[3]]})
 ```

-and the following records get inserted in a database (in the order displayed):
+and **these records get inserted** in a database (in the order displayed):

 ```clojure